Titan Antivirus 2013

 Alternative Titan Antivirus 2013 removal guide:

-Some malicious programs may disallow downloading anti-spyware software, if You can't download it using default location, try one of the alternative download locations:
+Some malicious programs may disallow download of anti-spyware software.
+If you cannot download it using the default location, try one of the alternative download locations:

 - Location 2

-If you still can't download or can't run anti-spyware software, please follow these steps:
+If you are still unable to download or run anti-spyware software, please follow these steps:

-Download registry fix for Titan Antivirus 2013 fake antivirus.
-This fix removes registry entries, that disallows execution of programs.
-After downloading double click win7_av_fix.reg file, click "Yes", when asked and then click "OK".
+Download the registry fix for Titan Antivirus 2013 fake antivirus program.
+This fix removes registry entries that disallow execution of programs.
+After downloading, double click win7_av_fix.reg file, click "Yes", when asked and then click "OK".

-Some variants of this rogue antivirus modifies system proxy settings so one couldn't access Internet.
+Some variants of this rogue antivirus software modify the system proxy settings to disable access to the Internet.
 To reset proxy settings to default, download and run this tool:

-Download Spyware remover or install and run it if already downloaded.
+Download the Spyware remover or install and run it if already downloaded.